 Dorchester County Coastal Zone Designation

-Dorchester County legislators have worked to introduce bills, amendments, and provisos at multiple opportunities during multiple session that have routinely proposed to remove coastal protections for 90% of Dorchester Co. under South Carolina’s Coastal Management Program.
-If successful, these bills set a dangerous precedent for other coastal counties, and could have far-reaching and detrimental impacts on the state’s most important rivers, thousands of acres of marshes and wetlands, critical habitat for threatened species, and significant cultural and historical resources.
-The current coastal zone is the result of much study and compromise, and it reflects the need for more planning and protection in the most rapidly growing areas near the coast.
+Dorchester County legislators have worked to introduce bills, amendments, and provisos at multiple opportunities during multiple session that have routinely proposed to remove coastal protections for 90% of Dorchester County under South Carolina’s Coastal Management Program.
+If successful, this removal would set a dangerous precedent for other coastal counties, and could have far-reaching and detrimental impacts on the state’s most important rivers, thousands of acres of marshes and wetlands, critical habitat for threatened species, and significant cultural and historical resources.
+The current Coastal Zone is the result of much study and compromise, and it reflects the need for more planning and protection in the most rapidly growing areas near the coast.
 We support the current coastal zone in its entirety.
-Until a full expert review of the coastal zone boundary for all eight coastal counties determines otherwise, we oppose any exclusion, including Dorchester County, from the current coastal zone,.
+Until a full expert review of the Coastal Zone boundary for all eight coastal counties determines otherwise, we oppose any exclusion, including Dorchester County, from the current coastal zone.

-- H. 3017 and S. 17 threaten to eliminate all protections afforded by the Coastal Management Program (CMP) for about 90 percent of Dorchester County.
+- These legislative attempts threaten to eliminate all protections afforded by the Coastal Management Program (CMP) for about 90 percent of Dorchester County.
 DHEC’s Office of Ocean and Coastal Resource Management (OCRM) currently has authority to review all state and federal permit applications in the coastal zone to determine whether proposed activities are consistent with the CMP.
 Examples include federal Clean Water Act Section 404 wetland fill permits, state stormwater permits, and specialized archeological and historic site review applications.
-These bills, H. 3017 and S. 17, would eliminate all CMP provisions for 90% of Dorchester County (approximately 520 sq. mi of 577 sq. mi).
+These attempts would eliminate all CMP provisions for 90% of Dorchester County (approximately 520 sq. mi of 577 sq. mi).

-- Proposed legislation jeopardizes federal funding for South Carolina.
+- These attempts jeopardize significant federal funding for South Carolina.
 NOAA, through the approval process of altering CMP boundaries, may decide not to approve of the boundary change of South Carolina’s coastal zone.
 If NOAA finds that South Carolina is not complying with CZMA, then these attempts would jeopardize all federal funding due to South Carolina under the federal CZMA, which makes up the majority of OCRM’s full operating budget.
-Federal grants made under the CZMA to states to assist with implementation of their coastal zone programs take into account, among other things, the area covered by the state’s coastal management program and its population, so removal of Dorchester Co. would reduce the amount of funding that SC receives from the federal government to support implementation of the CMP.
+Federal grants made under the CZMA to states to assist with implementation of their coastal zone programs take into account, among other things, the area covered by the state’s coastal management program and its population, so removal of Dorchester County would reduce the amount of funding that SC receives from the federal government to support implementation of the CMP.
 This would be absolutely detrimental to OCRM and all of the essential work they oversee along our coastal area.